JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

 The JetBrains Runtime is determined from the JDK version used to build the plugin project, regardless of whether it is built on macOS, Windows, or Linux.
 For example, if a plugin is developed against the Java 8 SE Development Kit 8 for macOS (<path>jdk-8u212-macosx-x64.dmg</path>) to acquire the compatible JetBrains Runtime:

-* Go to the [JetBrains Runtime Site](https://confluence.jetbrains.com/display/JBR/JetBrains+Runtime) for general information and the latest build.
+* Go to the [GitHub JetBrains Runtime Releases](https://github.com/JetBrains/JetBrainsRuntime) for general information and the latest build.
-* Open the [Release notes](https://confluence.jetbrains.com/display/JBR/Release+notes) page to access all releases.
+* Open the [Releases](https://github.com/JetBrains/JetBrainsRuntime/releases) page to access all releases.
 * Select the package name corresponding to the platform and SDK version.
   In this case, the package name is `jbrsdk8-osx-x64` for **J**et**B**rains **R**untime _SDK_ version 8, macOS x64 hardware.
 * On the macOS package page of the JetBrains Bintray site, select the **Files** menu.